-You need to read this appendix if you want information on the Rack Terminal Server for 48V DC supply.
+You need to read this appendix if you want information on the Rack Terminal Server for 48V this chapter if you DC supply.
+Want to...

 This appendix describes the 48V DC version of Rack Terminal Server which has been designed specifically to operate on a telecoms compatible 48V DC supply.
 Please read these instructions carefully before commencing installation.